 If you would prefer to receive written feedback, you can email your work to the ADT.
 The ADT can only look at about 500 words of each assignment in detail, so please let her know which part she should focus on if you send more than this.
 Please also provide the full title of the assignment, and send any guidance you have been given (e.g. the module guide).

 You can also email your work to the ADT if you would like the tutor to look at it before a face-to-face appointment.
 Please send it at least one full working day in advance (e.g. by 2pm on Tuesday if your appointment is at 2pm on Wednesday).

 There is a GCU London Academic Development community on GCU Learn which all London students have been enrolled in.
 This has several online courses to work through, to develop your abilities to be critical and to plan and organise your writing, and other useful links and resources.

-Jessica teaches a series of workshops on improving your writing and editing skills which are open to all GCU students (see the Development Workshop Calendar), and may also teach sessions as part of your course.
+The ADT teaches a series of workshops on improving your writing and editing skills which are open to all GCU students (see the Development Workshop Calendar), and may also teach sessions as part of your course.